spinnaker/spinnaker.github.io/setup/install/providers/kubernetes.md

 ```

 Now, assuming you have a Docker Registry account named `my-docker-registry`,
-run the following `hal` command to add an account named `my-k8s-account` to
-your list of Kubernetes accounts:
+run the following `hal` command to add that to your list of Kubernetes accounts:

 ```bash
 hal config provider kubernetes account add my-k8s-account \